aleksandr-vin/aleksandr-vin.github.io/_posts/2021-07-14-refactoring-hints.md

 ```

 Later, when that separate PR is merged to master, just rebase your big branch, and cherry-picked commits will disappear.

+### Soft resets

+Sometimes you're in the middle of a change but the day is over.
+There is a thing you can do to still have a "backup":
+commit all, push it to *origin* and do a _soft reset_ with `git reset --soft head~`.
+Thta way your WIP changes are on
+your branch on remote repo and you still see all the changes uncommitted locally.